BABY CAKE #4: PRESSED EDIBLE FLOWER CAKE

 In fact, here's a little vintage Cake Bloom from 2012ish just for fun:

 Since I'm still as smitten as ever with edible flowers, I'm revisiting them this month in my Project Baby Cake series to celebrate my little girl's four month milestone.
-This new baby cake project features pressed pansies on a simple white buttercream cake, and it's definitely my favorite one yet.
+This new baby cake project features pressed pansies on a simple white buttercream cake.
+It’s the same one I used for baby cake #1, only without the pink frosting, so click here to grab the cake and buttercream recipes.

 Pressing flowers is super simple (for you mama's looking to pretty up your smash cakes) and there's endless room for creativity with the spectrum of edible petals out there.
 I'm already thinking about how I would scale one of these for a wedding (hello, brides!).